HOW THE USE OF NOLDUS' TOOLS HELPS REFINE AND REDUCE THE USE OF EXPERIMENTAL ANIMALS

 - Our solutions are more accurate and less prone to error than manual methods.
 They deliver objective data, meaning that fewer tests with fewer animals yield the same valid results for scientific conclusions.

 - The development of solutions to test other organisms, such as zebrafish larvae and invertebrates, gives scientists the opportunity to replace tests previously performed with mammals.

 The importance of welfare to good science

 Implementing measures to improve animal welfare is not only in the interest of the animals, but of science as well.
-The way animals are housed and treated affects their physiology and behavior and thus has a major impact on the validity and reproducibility of the scientific results.
-Naturally, science benefits if researchers can make sure that the effects they are measuring is actually from the experiment they are conducting and not from any housing condition, handling, diet, etc. that is outside the scope of the research.
+The way animals are housed and treated affects their physiology and behavior, and so has a major impact on the validity and reproducibility of the scientific results.
+Naturally, science benefits if researchers can make sure that the effects they are measuring are actually from the experiment they are conducting and not from any housing condition, handling, diet, etc. that is outside the scope of the research.
 Indeed, many studies have shown that scientific results benefit from the improvement of animal welfare.

 Wildlife preservation, farm animal welfare, human-pet interaction

-If you have any questions about these statements please contact us at firstname.lastname@example.org.
+If you have any questions about these statements, please contact us at [email protected].